pbsinclair42/SDP-2016/Reports/Technical Specification.md

 - Grab ball
 - Kick ball

-The arduino receives its orders over a serial RTF connection..
+The arduino receives its orders over a serial RTF connection.
 The RTF is set to the same frequency as the arduino board.
 A single character is send via this connection.
 We have written a case statement that checks for the characters F, B, L, S, …  which make the robot move in a certain way.

 ## Scope and boundaries
 ### Scope

 ### Boundaries